mehulagg/gitlab/doc/user/packages/nuget_repository/index.md

 - A personal access token or deploy token.
 For repository authentication:
   - You can generate a [personal access token](../../../user/profile/personal_access_tokens.md) with the scope set to `api`.
   - You can generate a [deploy token](./../../project/deploy_tokens/index.md) with the scope set to `read_package_registry`, `write_package_registry`, or both.
-- A suitable name for your source.
+- A name for your source.
-- Your project ID, which can be found on the home page of your project.
+- Your project ID, which can be found on your project's home page.

 You can now add a new source to NuGet with: